CRYPTO-HER/gradient-bot/README.md

 * In the `Data` folder, open `referalCodes.txt` file.
 * Add referral codes, one per line.

+### Linking Twitter accounts
+* In the `Data` folder, open the `twitter.txt` file.
+* Add Twitter auth_token, one per line.
+Each token corresponds to one Twitter account.
+* Accounts with errors during the linking process will be logged in `twitter_bads.txt`.
+* **In 99% of cases, errors occur due to invalid Twitter tokens.**

+### Linking Discord accounts
+* In the `Data` folder, open the `discord.txt` file.
+* Add Discord tokens, one per line.
+Each token corresponds to one Discord account.
+* Accounts with errors during the linking process will be logged in `discord_bads.txt`.
+* **In 99% of cases, errors occur due to invalid Discord tokens.**

 ### Account Registration
 * Use option **Registration** to register new accounts.
 * Failed registrations will be saved in the `reg_bads.txt` file.